muchimi/JoystickGremlinEx/README.md

 GremlinEx adds a feature to link multiple GremlinEx instances running on separate computers.
 This is helpful to share a single set of controls and a single profile on a master machine to one or more client machines on the local network.

+The use-case for this need came up in a couple of scenarios in my own setup:  I wanted to be able to share my hardware panels and input controllers with another machine without having to duplicate them.

 Events sent over the network include all GremlinEX output functions:
 - VJOY joystick axis events (when an axis is moved)
 - VJOY joystick button events